Overtime guidelines

 Overload jobs

-Overload job hours worked by classified, student or hourly employees must be reported in accordance with current university payroll and FLSA procedures.
+Overload job hours worked by UAP, Classified, student or hourly employees must be reported in accordance with current university payroll and FLSA procedures.
 Overtime payment is typically dependent on the FLSA status of the primary (first) job based on the chart below:

-All hours that an employee works in excess of 40 in a workweek, in combination with his/her primary (first) and all overload jobs, will be paid in accordance with FLSA procedures.
-Questions regarding individual situations should be referred to the department’s HR Consultant.
+All hours that an employee works in excess of 40 in a workweek, in combination with their primary (first) and all overload jobs, will be paid in accordance with FLSA procedures.
+Questions regarding individual situations should be referred to the department’s HR Professional.

 Inclement weather and other authorized closings